Migrating from ngx-formly to ng-forge

 hooks.onInit/onDestroymap toeffect()/OnDestroyinside a custom field.
 Cross-field coordination uses the EventBus / EventDispatcher. - Dependency tracking.

 fieldValueconditions and shorthandderivationstrings auto-detect the field paths they read.
-Custom-function and HTTP variants need an explicitdependsOn: [...]because the engine can't introspect those bodies. templateOptionscascading.
-Formly inheritspropsthroughdefaultOptionsandextendschains. ng-forge has form-leveldefaultPropsand adapter-level defaults, but no per-type inheritance — type-level defaults become a wrapper or a custom field component instead.- Wrappers carry their own props.
+HTTP and async variants require an explicitdependsOn: [...](enforced at init); sync custom-function derivations accept it optionally and otherwise re-run on every form change. templateOptionscascading.
+Formly inheritspropsthroughdefaultOptionsandextendschains. ng-forge has form-leveldefaultPropsand adapter-level defaults, but no per-type inheritance; type-level defaults become a wrapper or a custom field component instead.- Wrappers carry their own props.
 Wrapper config objects own their props (

 What ng-forge does NOT have an equivalent for